ericmjl/uncovering-earths-virome/slides.md

 # Motivating Questions

 - How many viruses are out there?
-- How can we discover them?
+- How can we discover them if we can't grow them?

 # Data Source
 <!-- To be continued -->